 Digital Labs develops an interactive decision tree tool as part of the Analyst Workbench to support Manchester and Newcastle better understand the drivers on young people being ‘not in education, employment or training’.

 Digital Labs begins prototyping the Children’s Services Benchmarking Tool that will enable local authorities to easily surface operationally relevant insights and share-best practice.

 Anneka worked as a journalist before realising her calling was not to interview stars, but to write amazing front end code to help the world.

 Dan knows the issues.
 He left public policy and the States to study stats and has worked on everything from children’s services to criminal justice.

-Kaj is a former astrophysicist and fintech entrepreneur who now builds our secure analysis environment and platform for deploying tools.
+Kaj is a former astrophysicist and fintech entrepreneur who now specialises in ethical data science and data-enabled public services.

 Laura is a mathematician and former consultant who is now developing products for evaluating social programmes and assessing risk.

 Lucy is a developer and a parent to three small children.
 She is interested in using tech to reduce homelessness.